What Is llms.txt?

 Does llms.txt Help with AI Search Visibility?

-How Does llms.txt Improve AI Search Visibility?
+How could llms.txt Improve AI Search Visibility in the future?

 Most users will never type your brand into a browser.
 They will ask AI assistants instead.

-This raises the chance that your brand:
+This can increase the likelihood that your brand:

 - Is cited as a primary source

-2. It reduces misrepresentation and outdated answers
+2. It can reduce misrepresentation and outdated answers

-3. It aligns with AI native user behavior
+3. It aligns with AI-native user behavior

 For example, when a developer asks: